Periquito Aliblanco

 White-winged Parakeet

-Behavior: White-winged Parakeets are generally gregarious and often found in small to moderate-sized flocks.
+Behavior: White-winged Parakeets are gregarious and often found in small to moderate-sized flocks.
 They engage in active and playful behavior, frequently observed foraging and climbing among branches.
 They are moderately vocal and produce a variety of chirps and whistles, especially during social interactions and foraging activities.

-Breeding: Nesting: Breeding typically occurs in the rainy season.
+Breeding: Breeding occurs in the rainy season.
 They nest in tree cavities or sometimes in bamboo hollows, where they lay 3-6 eggs.
 The incubation period lasts about 21 days, with both parents involved in caring for the eggs and feeding the chicks once they hatch.
 Young parakeets fledge approximately 5-7 weeks after hatching and are fed by parents for some time afterward.

 Conservation Status: The White-winged Parakeet is classified as Least Concern by the IUCN.